 cheaper and more reliable

-Elsewhere on the sidelines of the Railway Industry Exhibition, a member of the country's Rail Transport Companies Association said Iranian locomotives can be produced and presented to the market at a price 25 percent less than the similar foreign models.
+Association

+Elsewhere on the sidelines of

+the Railway Industry Exhibition,

+a member of the country's

+Rail Transport Companies

+locomotives can be produced

+and presented to the market at

+a price 25 percent less than the

-This makes Iranian locomotives more economical considering the country's current economic situation, Ghasem Abdollahi said.
+This makes Iranian locomotives

+more economical considering

+the country's current economic

-"Plans have been made for the production of locomotives inside the country.
-The locomotive industry is at the top of the rail transportation industry, and due to the problems related to sanctions and issues related to supplying foreign currencies for the imports of locomotives, the production of Iranian locomotives is being seriously pursued," Abdollahi stressed.
+situation, Ghasem Abdollahi

+"Plans have been made for the

+production of locomotives inside

+the country.
+The locomotive

+industry is at the top of the rail

+transportation industry, and

+due to the problems related to

+sanctions and issues related

+similar foreign models.